Ford Mustang Mach-E review

 Named after Ford's famous sports car that's been with us since the early 1960s, the Mustang Mach-E is a major departure from that long line of low-slung coupes and convertibles.
-In fact, it's about as far from those cars as you can imagine – a mid-sized electric SUV that's intended as family transport rather than a luxury sports car.
-It's an important car for Ford, so it's good news that the Mach-E makes a strong first impression and ticks just about every box for would-be buyers.
+In fact, it's about as far from those models as you can imagine – a mid-sized electric SUV that's intended as family transport rather than a sporty model.
+It's an important car for Ford, so it's good news that the Mustang Mach-E makes a strong first impression and ticks just about every box for would-be buyers.

 The car is available in two main guises: Standard Range and Extended Range.
 Standard Range cars boast a claimed 273 miles of range, while Extended Range models increase that to an impressive 379 miles thanks to a larger battery.
-Each can be had with a choice of rear or four-wheel drive; pick the latter and you'll get a slightly reduced 249 or 336 miles of range.
-DC fast charging is supported at speeds of up to 115kW as standard, or up to 150kW on the larger-battery cars, so the Mach-E is pretty futureproof in this respect.
+Each can be had with a choice of rear or four-wheel drive; pick the latter and you'll get a slightly reduced 249 or 336 miles of range respectively.
+DC rapid charging is supported at speeds of up to 115kW as standard, or up to 150kW on the larger-battery cars, so the Mustang Mach-E is pretty futureproof in this respect.

-That higher-end interior is matched by an exterior which, to the untrained eye, could belong to any number of luxury-car brands.
+That relatively high-end interior for a Ford is matched by an exterior which, to the untrained eye, could belong to any number of luxury-car brands.
 Enthusiasts will spot the Mustang styling cues in the lights, grille outline and horse badges, but generally this car shares more with the current crop of rakish electric SUVs than any Ford Mustang from the past.

-Overall, the Ford Mach-E is another strong contender in an area of the electric-car market that's growing rapidly.
+Overall, the Ford Mustang Mach-E is another strong contender in an area of the electric-car market that's growing rapidly.
 It seems to offer everything buyers want, with strong headline range figures, show-stopping technology and a bold look to help it stand out on the road.
-We look forward to putting it head-to-head with its rivals from Tesla, Skoda, Volkswagen – and even Jaguar, BMW and Mercedes – in the near future.
+For a more detailed look at the Mustang Mach-E, read on for the rest of our in-depth review...